Anti-Individualism in the Air

 Though these statements sound lofty, they do not actually answer the question of “Why is something good?”
 The standard of “the good” remains unclear.
 It is the equivalent to asking what is blueness, and being told, “the sky is blue.”
 That kind of statement is true; it may even be helpful; but it is not a conceptual-level answer to the question.

 Such thinking bears little fruit.
 It does not bring us a better understanding of what “the good” actually is.
-To a Christian collectivist, who is nearly always a skeptic and a mystic, this will not necessarily stand out as a problem: we can only have knowledge of good and evil “from divine revelation.”
-Sadly, he does not check to learn whether divine revelation itself would confirm such a view (Genesis 3, Matthew 16, Romans 1–2).
+To a Christian collectivist, who is nearly always a skeptic and a mystic, this will not necessarily stand out as a problem: we can only have knowledge of good and evil from special revelation.
+Sadly, he does not check to learn whether special revelation itself would confirm such a view (Genesis 3, Matthew 16, Romans 1–2).

 The individualist continues to recognize that “the good” is knowable, that it relates only an individual, and that only an individual can value something.